adamamata/next-learning/README.md

 - Routing is file based.
 - Nested routing = all pages with endpoint /blog go in the 'blog' folder.
 The root page is index.js.
 - Dynamic Routing = example shown in the 'product' pages.
-- Nested dynamic routing = dynamic routing can be nested.
+- Nested dynamic routing = dynamic routing can be nested (check food pages).